apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Storms cause damage across Ohio, Kentucky, Tennessee; millions still face severe weather warnings**
+**J.K.
+Rowling will not be arrested for comments about transgender women, police say**

-You can read more about it [here](https://www.cbsnews.com/news/storms-tornadoes-warnings-ohio-kentucky-tennessee-indiana-national-weather-service/).
+You can read more about it [here](https://www.nbcnews.com/nbc-out/out-news/jk-rowling-will-not-arrested-comments-transgender-women-police-say-rcna146065).

 ## Requirements
 - Python 3.8